Published: Wed 19 June, 2019

 North West Leicestershire District Council (NWLDC) will show its support for Britain’s Armed Forces with a flag raising ceremony at its Council Offices.

-The Armed Forces Day flag will be raised at the offices in Coalville at 10.30am on Monday 25 June and flown for one week.
+The Armed Forces Day flag will be raised at the offices in Coalville at 10.30am on Monday 24 June and flown for one week.
+Deputy Lieutenant David Wilson will lead the proceedings along with the Chairman of the Council, Councillor John Bridges, at 10.20am.

-The flag will be raised by the Chairman of the Council, Councillor John Clarke.
+The flag will be raised by the Chairman of the Council, Councillor John Bridges.

 The day is an annual opportunity for the nation to show its support for the men and women who make up the armed forces community.